aston89/aston89/README.md

 I build experimental open-source tools for audio, image and video processing, with a focus on adaptive signal processing and perceptual techniques.

-Everything here is free to explore, modify and use.

 [If something here has been useful to you, feel free to support my work with a coffee ☕](https://donate.stripe.com/dRmcN4btdgDqdGg2C538400)